-Discipline FTEF Reg % Reg Load FTEF Adj % Adj Load Description Nursing (RN) 9.0000 3.2500 64.0000 4.7400 Percentages listed are SRJC total.
-The ADN program employes numerous adjuncts with specialty knowledge that may only work a few hours per semester.
-Approximately 25 adjuncts work close to 67% in the program.
-Overall, our full time faculty represent about 12% of the total faculty that are load assigned in the program.
+Discipline FTEF Reg % Reg Load FTEF Adj % Adj Description Load Nursing (RN) 8.0000 100.0000 14.0000 65.0000 Percentages listed are SRJC total and do not accurately reflect the staffing levels in the program. - The ADN program employes numerous adjuncts with specialty knowledge that may only work a few hours per semester.
+Approximately 15 adjuncts work at or close to 67% in the program.